prontoponcho/RestaurantCatalog/README.md

 <li>catalog/static/ contains css and images.
 </ul>

-####To run the local developer version, the Udacity vagrant machine for the Full Stack Web Development Course must be installed.
-After logging into the vagrant machine, open the project folder and run:
+####To run the local developer version, the vagrant machine for Udacity's Full Stack Web Development Course must be installed.
+After starting up and logging into the vagrant machine, open the github project folder and run:
 ```
 > python project.py
 ```
 Then from a browser visit the base URL http://localhost:5000/

-REST API endpoints can be accessed from the base URL through the following paths:
+####REST API endpoints are accessible from the base URL through the following paths:
 <ul>
 <li> /restaurants/JSON
 <li> /restaurants/[ID-OF-RESTAURANT]/menu/JSON
 <li> /restaurants/[ID-OF-RESTAURANT]/menu/[ID-OF-ITEM]/JSON
 </ul>

-####To see the live application, go to https://secret-crag-37115.herokuapp.com
+####Visit the live application at https://secret-crag-37115.herokuapp.com